ptomato/talks/globalscope2021/README.md

 ---

-# What time is Global Scope for me?
+# What time is the conference for me?

 - For each session date,
   - For each session,